Kids Birthday Cakes in Numbers

 Bake the cake and when it has cooled, cut a round section from the centre of the top of each piece.
 The idea is to form a cavity in each round cake.
 Ice the cakes lightly and use a little extra icing to make the two stick together at one point - to form the figure eight.

-Twist pairs of green have a look at, RC Sailplanes and red pipe cleaners together and stick them into the sides of the two cakes to form pairs of legs.
+Twist pairs of green checkout, RC Helicopter and red pipe cleaners together and stick them into the sides of the two cakes to form pairs of legs.
 Fill the cavities with mixed sweets and use the marshmallows and Smarties to create eyes.
 Use the toffee or piece of Fizzer to form a smiley mouth.

 You will find that this clever cake makes a great table centrepiece and it is one of the favourites when it comes to eight-year-old kids birthday cakes.